-- (a) Unfair labor practices committed by management as provided for in this Code; - (b) Mismanagement or abuse of the management of the agency; and - (c) Graft and corruption.
+(a) Unfair labor practices committed by management as provided for in this Code;

 SEC.
-142.Notice of Dispute. - The existence of a dispute which may be the ground 20 of an impending strike must first be brought to the Commission in the form of a notice of 21 dispute for either conciliation and mediation or the parties may submit the same for voluntary 22 arbitration.
-In either case, the notice of dispute must be in accordance with the requirements 23 and procedures as may be prescribed by the Commission which shall settle the dispute within 24 sixty (60) days from date of receipt of the said notice .
-In cases when the parties opt for 25 voluntary arbitration, the agreement thereof shall be final and executory between the parties 26 concerned.
-27
+142. Notice of Dispute. - The existence of a dispute which may be the ground of an impending strike must first be brought to the Commission in the form of a notice of dispute for either conciliation and mediation or the parties may submit the same for voluntary arbitration.
+In either case, the notice of dispute must be in accordance with the requirements and procedures as may be prescribed by the Commission which shall settle the dispute within sixty (60) days from date of receipt of the said notice.
+In cases when the parties opt for voluntary arbitration, the agreement thereof shall be final and executory between the parties concerned.